 Writing a book summary or analysis of a classical literary piece is a common assignment that students should be ready to complete every day.
 Its nature forces you to read an original story, test your writing skills, and delve into the author’s commentaries and opinions.
 What are interesting Scarlet Letter themes?
-The Scarlet Letter by Nathaniel Hawthorne is a rich novel in terms of its ideas, and that’s why many teachers choose it for this type of academic writing.
+The Scarlet Letter by Nathaniel Hawthorne is a rich novel in terms of its ideas, and that’s why many teachers choose it for this type of academic writing for years.

 A list of great ideas for Scarlet Letter essay topics

 If you need to write a book summary on the Scarlet Letter and you don’t know how to choose a good topic idea, look for useful suggestions.
 What are they?
 Use these top Scarlet Letter themes for your inspiration:

 - Pearl’s role in the transformation of Hester,

 - Physical settings and their functions in the Scarlet Letter,

 - The effectiveness and purpose of sphere imagery,

 - The narrator vs the Puritan: use of symbols,